 How to care for your heart:

-- Drop the judgment.
-Please don’t add guilt onto the pain you already feel.
+- Please don’t add guilt onto the pain you already feel.
 In Eastern teachings, this is called adding the 2nd arrow.
 While, yes, the 1st arrow – the binge – hurts, we shoot ourselves with a 2nd arrow when we judge ourselves for it.
 This only compounds our pain.
 We can’t always stop the 1st arrow, but we can choose not to nail ourselves with the 2nd one…

 For further reading:

-- Soften the impulse to eat sugar
+- A blog post on softening the impulse to eat sugar

 - Why feeling your sugar cravings more, not less, softens them